Discover what you can do to improve your health and wellbeing and reduce the likelihood of getting cancer.

 BreastScreen Aotearoa (Breast Screening Programme)

 Mammograms can save lives by finding breast cancer early before it spreads.
-New Zealand's free national breast screening programme is for women aged between 45 and 69, every two years.
+New Zealand's free national breast screening programme is for people with breasts aged between 45 and 69, every two years.

 For more information on breast screening, visit the National Breast Screening Programme website.